 MICHAEL DOSMANN NAMED KEEPER OF THE LIVING COLLECTIONS OF THE ARNOLD ARBORETUMJune 7, 2017

-BOSTON, MA: The Arnold Arboretum of Harvard University is pleased to announce that is has named Dr. Michael S. Dosmann as Keeper of the Living Collections, a rare and (nearly) singular honor bestowed by the institution.
+BOSTON, MA: The Arnold Arboretum of Harvard University is pleased to announce that Dr. Michael S. Dosmann has been named Keeper of the Living Collections, a rare and (nearly) singular honor bestowed by the institution.
 Curator of the Living Collections at the Arboretum since 2007, Dr. Dosmann’s new title reflects his outstanding stewardship of the Arboretum’s renowned collection of woody plants over the past decade.

 Dr. Dosmann is only the second “Keeper” in the 145-year history of the Arnold Arboretum.
 The first was Ernst Henry Wilson, the Arboretum’s famed plant explorer best known for his pioneering expeditions in early-twentieth-century China.
 Wilson held the title of “Keeper” from 1927 to 1930.
 Dr. Dosmann assumes the title as the Arboretum reinvigorates Wilson’s legacy and the institution’s role as a leader in global plant exploration.